stevenjlance/my-little-rainbow/README.md

     border-top-color: red;  /* color in CSS refers to font color */ }  /* all elements will have red font */
 ```
+**SOURCE**: This lab was taken and modified from [Jeff Astor's original version of this lab](https://github.com/Jastor11/my-little-rainbow/).